shardus/lib-crypto-utils/README.md

 // Module has a constructor that takes in a 32-byte hex key as required by node-sodium for generic hashing crypto('64f152869ca2d473e4ba64ab53f49ccdb2edae22da192c126850970e788af347')

+// Uses json-stable-stringify to stringify an object in a consistent sorted manner; returns a string crypto.stringify()

-// Returns a random 256-bit hex string crypto.randomBits()
+// Returns a random 256-bit hex string crypto.randomBytes()

+// Returns the hash of the input, output format can be specified as 'hex' or 'buffer' crypto.hash(input [, fmt])

-// Returns the hash of the input crypto.hash(input)
+// Returns the hash of the provided object as a hex string crypto.hashObj(obj)

 // Generates and returns {publicKey, secretKey} as hex strings crypto.generateKeypair()

-// Returns a signature obtained by signing the input (a hash) with the sk crypto.sign(input, sk)
+// Returns a signature obtained by signing the input with the sk crypto.sign(input, sk)

+/*
+  Attaches a sign field to the input object, containing a signed version of the hash of the object, along with the public key of the signer */ crypto.signObj(obj, sk, pk)

 // Returns true if the input was signed by the owner of the pk crypto.verify(input, sig, pk)

+/*
+  Returns true if the hash of the object minus the sign field matches the signed message in the sign field
+*/
+crypto.verifyObj(obj)
 ```

 ## Install